 In order to combat this, it’s important to use every weapon in your arsenal to protect your website.
-If you have a WordPress website, here’s how to go beyond the simple password to protect your website:
+If you have WordPress website hosting, here’s how to go beyond the simple password to protect your website:

 Two-factor authentication is security that goes beyond just using a password.
 With two-factor authentication, you enter your password as normal, but then you are asked to take one more step to verify your identity.
 This second step usually comes in the form of a text or email verification code sent to your phone number or email address that you have on file with the account.